zaidqureshi2/Resume/resume.md

 ### Tools

-- Comfortable with GNU/Linux, Windows, and OS X.
+- GNU/Linux, Windows, and OS X.
 - Adept with terminal Git.
-- Issue tracking with Jira and GitHub.
+- Experience using Atlassian Jira and GitHub Issues for issue tracking.
-- Favorite developer tools include Sublime Text, IBM Eclipse, and IDEA IDEs such as WebStorm and IntelliJ.
+- Favorite developer tools include Sublime Text, IBM Eclipse, and IDEA products such as WebStorm and IntelliJ.
 - Use of Markdown, LaTeX, and Pandoc for near all text work.

 ### Hobbies

-- Built, programmed, and now use ErgoDox keyboards.
+- Building, programming, and usage of ErgoDox keyboards.
-- Type in the Norman keyboard layout, an efficient alternative to QWERTY.
+- Typing in the Norman keyboard layout, an efficient alternative to QWERTY.
-- Practice machine real-time stenography using Plover.
+- Practicing real-time machine stenography using Plover.
-- Fly and build custom quadcopters.
+- Flying and building custom quadcopters.
-- Create style sheets to redesign websites for personal use.
+- Creating style sheets to redesign websites for personal use.

 ## References

-Please email me for more contact information and references.
+Please [email](mailto:morinted@gmail.com) for more contact information and references.